benson00077/korean-learner-back/README.md

   `isActive` BOOLEAN,
   PRIMARY KEY(`id`)
 );
+-- NOT in use , since we use typeORM
 CREATE TABLE IF NOT EXISTS `koPos` (
   `id` int(11) unsigned NOT NULL auto_increment,
   `pos` nvarchar(400) NOT NULL,